What Is Restless Leg Syndrome?

+So, what is Restless Leg Syndrome or RLS?
 Restless legs syndrome (RLS) describes the condition where leg sensations cause an almost irresistible urge to move the lower limbs, usually right before sleep.
 According to the National Institutes of Health National Center for Sleep Disorder Research, RLS affects as many as 10 percent of Americans.
 For the projected millions of people struggling with restless legs, bodywork is one of the favored approaches to lessen this disruptive, potentially painful, sleep-depriving condition.

-Typically characterized by creeping, crawling, burning, tingling or aching, a person living with this syndrome feels a need to move their legs to relieve these sensations.
+Typically characterized by creeping, crawling, burning, tingling, or aching, a person living with this syndrome feels a need to move their legs to relieve these sensations.
 Considered a central nervous system disorder, RLS often interferes with resting or falling asleep.
 Partial or complete relief of the sensations occurs with leg motion, and the symptoms often return upon cessation of these movements.
 It is easy to see why many RLS sufferers fall into an unhealthful cycle of sleeplessness.

 - Irritation – Leg sensations are often irritating, typically described along the scale from painful to uncomfortable.
-Although sensations are often in the calf area, some experience them in the upper leg, feet, arms or even the hands.
+Although sensations are often in the calf area, some experience them in the upper leg, feet, arms, or even the hands.

 - Need to Move – People with RLS often have an overwhelming urge to move.
 Typically, getting up and moving around can relieve the discomfort.

 - Position and Time Variables – The discomfort of RLS tends to increase when a person is in a sitting or lying down position.
 The intensity usually escalates in the evening or at night.